 Teal Ruby [USAF]

 Teal Ruby was a technology experiment to test new IR sensors for early warning satellites.
-Originally named P80-1 until December 1983 when it was renamed AFP-888 and its launch date became classified.
+Originally named P80-1 (also P80-A) until December 1983 when it was renamed AFP-888 and its launch date became classified.

 It has essentially a rectangular parallelepiped shape and approximate dimensions 2.4 × 2.4 × 0.7 m.
 The spacecraft is three-axis stabilized to maintain one 2.4 × 2.4 m surface vector pointing at the nadir.
 The spacecraft serves as a stable platform reference for three experiment telescopes.
 The spacecraft telemetry capability is PCM and it uses onboard tape recorders with up to 6 hours storage.